 Garment District, Manhattan, New York

 We also designed custom pendant lights from air filters commonly found on large garment delivery trucks.
-In this installation, the pendant lights are used to delineate the main circulation routes and conference areas.
+These lights delineate the main circulation routes and conference areas.

-During the course of the project, we purchased a large job-lot of plastic ice cube trays from the local K-Mart and worked with a local fabricator to transform these trays into large fiberglass panels.
-The luminous blue panels provide a highly textured and colored entry looby and also create a recognizable path along the interior circulation route of the office.
+During the course of the project, we purchased plastic ice cube trays from the local Kmart and worked with a local fabricator to transform the trays into broad fiberglass panels.
+The luminous blue panels provide a textured and colorful entry lobby and create a recognizable path along the interior circulation route of the office.

 Architect: Specht Harpman